shimaore/tough-rate/middleware/emergency.coffee.md

             @logger.error "Emergency middleware: record for `#{emergency_key} has no `destination`." throw new EmergencyMiddlewareError "Record for `#{emergency_key} has no `destination`."

+The `destination` field in a `emergency` record historically is the target, destination number, not a reference to a `destination` record.

           @logger.info "Emergency middleware: routing call for `#{emergency_key}` to `#{doc.destination}`."
           @redirect doc.destination
           find_rule_in doc.destination, @res.ruleset_database